YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: Pid pppp timed out waiting for a pending asynchronous IO operation to complete/cancel in database file ffff.

-Action: While terminating its connection with file ffff, process pppp gave up after waiting approximately one minute without receiving notification that an asynchronous IO it had initiated had successfully completed or been canceled.
+Action: While terminating its connection with file ffff, process pppp gave up after waiting approximately one minute without receiving notification that an asynchronous IO it had initiated was successfully completed or canceled.

 -------------
 ALIASEXPECTED